sarang0909/custom_ner_api/README.md

 ## Note
 1.custom_ner_dl is not complete/need to be researched more.hence not included in final inference.But notebook is present.
+2.models are not checked in because of size.
+You can generate  models by running corresponding notebooks.

 ## Contributing